-The Climate Change Response Framework is a highly collaborative approach to understanding the potential effects of climate change on forest ecosystems and integrating climate change considerations into land management.
+The Climate Change Response Framework is a collaborative, cross-boundary approach among scientists, managers, and landowners to incorporate climate change considerations into natural resource management.

 Climate change has the potential to affect areas much larger than any single ownership, making multi-institutional efforts and partnerships instrumental in addressing climate change.
-From its beginning, the Framework was conceived as a model for collaborative management and climate change response across large and diverse landscapes that could be employed beyond the original geographic borders of the project.
-With this in mind, the framework represents a broad approach for responding to climate change that can be adjusted and applied to other locations and landscapes.
+From its beginning, the Framework was conceived as a model for collaborative management and climate change response across large and diverse landscapes.
+With this in mind, the Framework represents a broad approach for responding to climate change that can be adjusted and applied to other locations and landscapes.
 The information and tools developed as part of this project can be applied by forest owners and managers working in a variety of private and public agencies.
-Currently, the Framework is being applied in other locations in the eastern U.S. through coordinated place-based projects.
+Currently, the Framework is being applied in several locations in the eastern U.S. through coordinated place-based projects.

 Step 1: Identify location, ecosystems and time frame